harvard-acc/gem5-aladdin/README.md

 * Aladdin v2.0 brings support for tracing C++ programs.
 Requires an update to LLVM 6.0.
-* Sampling support for accelerated kernel.
+* Sampling support for accelerated kernels.
 * New systolic array cycle-level model.
 * Interrupt-like mechanism for waking up accelerators (instead of spin locks and polling).